"

 Hormone Regulation:

-The hormones of the adrenal cortex hormones are managed by the hypothalamus and pituitary gland.
-Most of the adrenal cortex hormones operate within negative feedback loops.
+The hormones of the adrenal cortex are regulated by the hypothalamus and pituitary gland, primarily through negative feedback loops.

 Adrenal Blood Supply:

-Even though the adrenal glands are tiny and only weigh about 5 grams, they get a lot of blood.
+Although the adrenal glands are tiny and only weigh about 5 grams, they receive a significant blood supply.
 Blood comes to them from the suprarenal arteries.

 When looking at the blood supply, you’ll see that the adrenal glands are highly vascularized and have a lot of veins too.
 The suprarenal veins drain the adrenal glands.
 On the left side, the vein drains into the left renal vein, while on the right side, it drains directly into the renal vein.